-Is FCC licensing required for the media, as is the case for many radio frequencies?
+Is FCC licensing required for the media as is the case for 900 MHz standard radios?
 Can the license be obtained and how long does it take?

-SCADA Host System
+Host System Software

-Selecting the best SCADA host system software to support the company objectives is perhaps the most difficult task in configuring the measurement or control system.
-This technology, involving both hardware and software, changes daily.
+Selecting the best host system software to support the company objectives is perhaps the most difficult task in configuring the gas measurement system.
+This technology, involving both hardware and software, is changing daily.
 The decision-maker is constantly being enticed to accept new "state-of-the-art" capabilities.